 Research shows that more than half of board members recognise that cyber security threats are a top risk to their business but do not receive a sufficient amount of information or training on how to deal with that risk.
 Most large businesses already know they are high on the list for cybercriminals to attack and have put measures in place to protect themselves and customers from attacks.
 Small businesses however should ensure they have defences in place as well.

 Cybercrime is growing, and the more criminals there are, the more likely they are to hit your company.
-For more information on cyber-security, please contact us via email at [email protected] or phone at 01329 888444.
+For more information on cyber-security, please contact us via email or phone at 01329 888444.

 BYOD stands for brings your own device.
 This is the practice of allowing the employees of your business to use their own computers, smartphones or other devices for work purposes.